orange2120/107-2_ITC_HW/README.md

 Encoding string to integer by ASCII code, and store 2 characters into 1 integer.
 For example, encoding "AC", A→65 , C→67, let m = 65 * 2<sup>8</sup> + 67, we get m = 16707.

-⚠️ Using "Exponentiation by Squaring" for decryption to avoid overflow. ⚠️
+⚠️ Using "Modular Exponentiation" for decryption to avoid overflow. ⚠️

 ### Bonus: Matrix multiplication